 Upcycling craft projects seriously make my green heart happy.
 I recently bought a giant sheet of map paper, and now it feels like I’m just going around covering everything with maps.
 I just can’t help it!

-PS – If you love upcycling as much as I do, some hang out on my Upcycling Pinterest Board.
+P.S. – If you love upcycling as much as I do, come hang out on my Upcycling Pinterest Board.
 There’s a ton of beautiful and thrifty recycled inspiration!

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Supplies to Make Tin Can Vases

 Tutorial: Tin Cans and Map Upcycle

 Smooth out your map paper.
 Cut a strip of paper that matches the height of your tin can.